 Abuse-Free Sport is Canada’s independent system for preventing and addressing maltreatment in sport.
 Our ultimate goal is to work with others throughout the Canadian sport system to ensure that every participant – no matter the sport, the level, or the role – has a safe, positive and enriching experience.
 Changing the culture of sport in Canada is everyone’s responsibility.
 Abuse-Free Sport provides access to a wide range of resources, all of it available in English and French, including:

-The accreditation program provides the Canadian sport community with access to proven resources, both new and existing.
-All of the materials, workshops and courses available through this program meet strict national standards and are fully compliant with the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
+The accreditation program provides the Canadian sport community with access to accredited education programs and trainings that meet strict national standards and are aligned with the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).

 Legal Aid Program